saitamasahil/skyscraper/README.md

 $ cd skysource
 $ ./update_skyscraper.sh
 ```

+Default prefix for installation is `/usr/local/`.
+If you want to change this add `PREFIX=` before the script e.g., `PREFIX=/here/goes/skyscraper ./update_skyscraper.sh`
+If you want to compile Skyscraper with XDG support supply the positional argument `xdg` to the script e.g., `./update_skyscraper.sh xdg`
 You might be asked for your sudo password during the update.
 On RetroPie the default password is `raspberry`.
 If your version is older than 2.3.2 (check with `--help`) you need to follow the [installation instructions](#download-compile-and-install) instead.

 ### Installing the Development Version
 If you want to build the latest `main/HEAD` version use the following commands.
 Make sure to have the before mentioned packages installed: